wp-e-commerce/WP-e-Commerce/readme.txt

 * Change: Improved variation UI in Product Edit page.
 * Change: In General Settings page, when changing country, load region / state list using AJAX instead of page reload.
 * Change: Only display variants' associated terms in Product Edit page rather than including the parent product name, which is redundant and cluttered.
+* Change: PayPal Standard settings now just offer dropdown of "live" / "sandbox" rather than URL entry.
 * Change: Subtle UX tweaks for Store Settings page.
+* Fix: %-based shipping cost is not working internationally.
 * Fix: $wpsc_query->query_vars['wpsc_product_category'] not always set on product page with hierarchical category permalinks.
 * Fix: Cannot add new Checkout field.
 * Fix: Cannot re-re-send buyer receipt.
+* Fix: 3.7 -> 3.8 Database Upgrade Routine causes some products with variations to display a $0.00 price.
 * Fix: Double <p> tag with wpec_taxes_display_tax_bands() on product edit page.
 * Fix: Fatal error when trying to include a non-existent admin file.
 * Fix: Hide Google Feed information from display
+* Fix: Incompatibility with Genesis framework in Product Edit page.
 * Fix: Make the WP e-Commerce 3.8.x activation/installation routine much more efficient.
+* Fix: Mandatory fields in user_log_functions.php are not properly validated.
+* Fix: Memory improvement for productfeed.
+* Fix: Purchase logs have incorrect time if a timezone is specified in Settings->General.
+* Fix: Summary line does not get updated when sales log status is changed.
 * Fix: Total Quantity check fails for coupon codes.
 * Fix: USPS: "FLATE RATE ENVELOPE" should be changed to "VARIABLE" to allow for shipping quotes to be based on weight.
 * Fix: Use ->add_help_tab() to support WP 3.3 admin screen API.